yehonatanke/Image-Processing/Error Diffusion Image Quantization/README.md

 ## Overview

-This program implements error diffusion dithering on grayscale images.
+Implements error diffusion dithering on grayscale images.
 It reduces the number of gray levels in an image while maintaining visual quality through error diffusion.
-The program can process multiple images with varying numbers of gray levels.
+Can process multiple images with varying numbers of gray levels.

 ## Error Diffusion

 Error diffusion is a technique used in image processing to reduce the color palette of an image while maintaining its visual quality.
 It's particularly useful for converting grayscale images with many shades to images with fewer shades, such as for display on devices with limited color capabilities.